ravi0531rp/web-rag/readme.md

 - [X] Create a website and host using Github IO.
 - [X] Web Scraper with requests and bs4.
 - [X] Basic Chat Test
-- [ ] create a new script that runs the scraping dynamically and then runs the vector store.
+- [X] Create a new script that runs the scraping dynamically and then runs the vector store.
-- [ ] Add some criteria for reload or not, whether we want to scrape fresh for vector DB or just chat using current settings.
+- [X] Add some criteria for reload or not, whether we want to scrape fresh for vector DB or just chat using current settings.
 - [ ] Streamlit frontend
+- [ ] Scrape Images as well.
+Keep it optional.
 - [ ] Make LLMs and VectoreStores configurable.
 Dont just stick to a specific one.
 - [ ] Generalize it for more websites other than just github IO websites.
 - [ ]  Add options for depth control because external pages can contain huge amounts of links.